Access to subsidized long-term care is coordinated by Island Health staff.

 Type of Accommodation

-- six rooms are shared with two people and one bathroom
+- Six rooms are shared between two people and have one bathroom

-- 44 rooms are private with own bathroom
+- 44 rooms are private with ensuite bathroom

 Special Recreational Opportunities